LorenvXn/mu3/README.md

 ```
 My apologies to the outsiders for the (somewhat) brvtal 2pac lyrics as comments,
 but this "project-sketch" was required by some corporate folks who have no good manners,
-that step on self-learners as if nothing wrong could ever happen to them.
+and these folks step on self-learners as if nothing wrong could ever happen to them.
 (It wasn't actually required, they have no idea what they are doing.
 I just crafted this approach!)

 You know that saying: "Ballz is life!" ... well, not in a corporation, bruh!